-- The University is currently studying options for the replacement of its current fire alarm transmission system. - Four University Residence Hall are receiving fire alarm system upgrades during the summer of 2020.
-These include Koury, Horton, Aycock, Graham. - Resident Halls Alderman, Kenan, McIver and Spencer will receive sprinkler head replacements during the summer of 2020.
+- The University has approved the design for the new Campus Central Alarm Network Replacement and will go out to bid summer of 2021. - Four University Residence Hall will receive fire alarm system upgrades as soon as funding is available.
+These include Manly, Mangum, Thomas Ruffin Jr, Grimes. - Resident Halls Alderman, Kenan, McIver and Spencer will receive sprinkler head replacements once funding is available.